Your Best 2-Day Oxford Itinerary from London

 Train Ride back to London from Oxford

-From Bicester Village, walk directly across the outlet center towards the train station.
+Walk directly across the outlet center towards the train station from Bicester Village.
 That train will take you directly to Marylebone Station in London.
-The train ride takes between one hour and one hour twenty minutes.
+The train ride takes between one hour and one hour and twenty minutes.

-Alternatively, to get straight from Oxford to London, take the train directly to Paddington or Marylebone Station.
+Alternatively, take the train directly to Paddington or Marylebone Station to get straight from Oxford to London.
 The London Tube is located within Paddington Station, whereas you have to walk a couple of blocks outside Marylebone Station to reach the Tube.
+Buy tickets here.